 Adults are encouraged to eat 2 ½ serves of dairy a day to reach their recommended daily intake (RDI) of calcium of 1000mg day (higher for teenagers and over 50s), where a serve is a 200g tub of yoghurt.
 Calcium is important for bone health, but did you know that eating dairy foods like yoghurt can also help protect against heart disease and stroke, reduce high blood pressure, and may reduce the risk of some cancers and type 2 diabetes?

 I’ve listed below the yoghurts that I and my colleagues eat and recommend.
-My personal favourites are Evia, Barambah and Chobani.
+My personal favourites are Evia, YoPro and Chobani Fit.
 What’s your favourite yoghurt?

 This isn’t a sponsored post, just the result of a lot of yoghurt buying and eating!
 Thanks to Corrine Nash from for Food for Life helping me put together this table.

 Need help getting your family's healthy eating back on track?
 My 6 week program is ideal for kick-starting weight loss, for those tired of the diet cycle or to establish healthy eating habits.
 Find out more here.